 Going clockwise, the next player must play a domino from their hand off the starting double.
 This domino must have a matching end to the starting double.
 If they do not have one, they draw a domino from the chicken yard and play that if possible.
 If not, the player calls “Pass” and the turn moves to the next player.
 The following player repeats the process of trying to play off the starting double and this continues until all sides of the centerpiece are filled.

 Optionally, one can also play with just six sides or four sides filled and also without the centerpiece.
 This is merely a matter of preference.

 After all the sides are played off the starting double, plays can continue off any exposed end domino as long as the ends match.

 If the player is unable to add a domino, then the player must draw a domino from the chicken yard and play that domino immediately if he is able to.
-Otherwise he must pass.
-If there are no dominos remaining to draw from, then the player simply passes.
+Otherwise, he must pass.
+If there are no dominoes remaining to draw from, then the player simply passes.

 Completing a round